 Yoga is about more than the postures for Debbie Yarbrough, a lifelong athlete with a desire for holistic health.
 Her passion for yoga came from a place of healing, not only for her body, but her spirit and mind, as well.

-She is the owner of Lotus Yoga and Fitness in Ormond Beach used yoga as a tool and lifestyle to build herself back up after years of competing at an elite level in triathlons and marathons while also battling an eating disorder for 30 years.
+She is an E-RYT500 teacher and is the owner of Lotus Yoga and Fitness in Ormond Beach.
+She began practicing yoga as a tool and lifestyle to build herself back up after years of competing at an elite level in triathlons and marathons while also battling an eating disorder for 30 years.

 Debbie , an AFAA Certified Personal Trainer since 1992, began her career with a personal training business.
 As a competitive runner and triathlete she was a strong competitor: placing 4th place overall female at the 2005 Disney Marathon; competing in the 2004 Triathlon Age Group Nationals; running the 2006 Boston Marathon in 2:58:45, finishing as the 35th overall female.